seek4science/seek/help/user-guide/bulk-change-sharing-permission.md

 ![Batch permission changes button](images/user-guide/bulk-permission-change/button.png){:.screenshot}

 you can see all the items you own in two lists:
-* Items are grouped to those included and those not included in the ISA (Investigation-Study-Assay) structure.
+* Items are grouped to those included and those not included in the ISA (Investigation-Study-Assay) structure;
-* The item list excludes Project, Institution and Publication since these are always publicly visible
+* The item list excludes **Project**, **Institution** and **Publication** since these are always publicly visible;
-* You can view current permissions of each item by clicking the item's name.
+* You can view current permissions of each item by clicking the item's name;
-* Select items you want to change their sharing permissions by checking the checkbox
+* Select items you want to change their sharing permissions by checking the checkbox;
-* If no items are selected before clicking the “next” button, the error message “Please choose at least one item!” will pop up;
+* If no items are selected before clicking the “next” button, the error message “Please choose at least one item!” will pop up.

 ![my items in two lists](images/user-guide/bulk-permission-change/two-lists.png){:.screenshot}